cvisionai/tator/doc/setup_tator/cluster.rst

     Either "False" or "True" (with quotes) to denote whether to use minified javascript [Default if not specified: "True"]

+  transcoderPvcSie
+    Ability to specify the size allocated to the pvc for transcoding.
+This can limit the maximum size of an upload.
+[Default if not specifed: "10Gi"]

   djangoSecretKey
     A required field.
 You can generate an appropriate key using `<https://miniwebtool.com/django-secret-key-generator/>`_